Fill your College Details

 2. Topics to Focus on for Technical Assessments at Accenture

-Prepare by focusing on the fundamentals of programming, algorithms, and data structures.
-Brush up on key concepts like recursion, sorting algorithms, and object-oriented programming.
+Prepare by focusing on core fundamentals such as programming, algorithms, and data structures.
+Ensure that you refresh on topics such as recursion, sorting algorithms and object-oriented programming.

 3. How to Prepare for Accenture’s Coding and Problem-Solving Challenges